 - A personal injury attorney can:

 - Ensure that all costs are adequately accounted for in your claim

 - Negotiate with insurance companies on your behalf

 The goal is not only to recover damages for the pain and suffering caused by the loss of consortium but also to secure compensation that covers all the medical bills associated with your spouse's injury.

 Limitations on Loss of Consortium

-Some states have laws on damages caps, which are limits on the amount of damages you can recover.
-Several states impose damages caps on noneconomic damages, including the loss of consortium.
+Some states impose damages caps, which are limits on the amount of damages you can recover.
+Several states impose damages caps on non-economic damages, including the loss of consortium.

 For example, Ohio limits non-economic damages to the greater of $250,000 or three times the amount of economic damages, but not to exceed $350,000, unless there is:

 - Permanent and substantial physical deformity

 - Loss of a bodily organ system or permanent physical functional injury that permanently prevents the injured person from being able to care for themselves and perform life-sustaining activities independently